civicrm/civicrm-user-guide/docs/email/set-up.md

 Group of contacts who have active memberships, or a Smart Group of contacts in a given city.
 As people become members or move to the city you've searched on, they will be automatically added to the Smart Group.
-This makes it possible to to send mailings without having to first update the contacts in a group.
+This makes it possible to send mailings without having to first update the contacts in a group.

 To create a **Smart Group**: